ubc-library-rc/rdm/content/02_file_formats.md

 <p style="margin-bottom: 20px"></p>

 A file format encodes information within a computer file so that it can be recognized by an application and accessed.
-It is indicated by the file name extension.
-Each file type (such as text, images, or sound) has many file formats available.
+The file name extension helps indicate the kind of format being used.
+Each file type (such as text, images, or sound, for example) has many file formats available.

+Software and data storage technology change quickly, and files can become obsolete or difficult to access.
+In general, data files should be copied to new media every 2-5 years, especially if technology changes or if files begin to degrade.
 We strongly recommend using non-proprietary (open) file formats because it's important for preserving readability and long-term access for you and anyone else.

 <p style="margin-bottom: 25px"></p>